serdars/aperio-v0/doc/design.md

 * Deleting final message deletes the conversation

 # Milestone 3: Optimization & Bugfix
-* **DONE**
 * Header should include a dropdown with organizations including the number of notifications in each organization.
   * Dropdown should focus on the organization when looking at something related to the organization
 * "Join Organization" button should be visible below the groups if not a member of the organization.
 * Private groups should display details if the current_user is a member.
 * Groups links should have the count of the notifications under them.
 * Conversations with notifications should be visually different from the ones without notifications and they should be at the top.
 * In the profile page conversations should be in the historical order new to old.
 * Users can post messages only to the conversations in groups they are member of.
 * Users shouldn't see private group related things.

+# Milestone 4: Mobile

+## Pages
+* **DONE**
+* Mobile organizations page
+* **TODO**
+  * Mobile organization page
+  * User Profile Page: (looks like organization page)
+    * Notifications doesn't include email but can be more generic like X wanted to join this group
+    * Separate notifications from profile
+  * Mobile conversation page
+  * Mobile start conversation page
+  * "This group is private and you can't see the conversations."
+  * Conversation page doesn't post message if not signed in.
+  * Welcome Page:
+    * Branding & Vision
+    * Value proposition & action for organizations & people

 # FUTURE

 * Search Organizations
 * Conversations with individuals
 * Create organizations
 * Create Groups